Temperament: what is it?

 Temperament is the way children respond to the world.

-You can think about your child’s temperament in terms of how much or how little he shows of these three qualities:
+You can think about your child’s temperament in terms of how much or how little they show of these qualities:

-- Sociability: this is how comfortable children are when they meet new people or have new experiences.
+- Sociability – this is how comfortable children are when they meet new people.

-Each child is born with her own temperament, and you’ve probably been able to describe your child’s temperament since she was a baby.
-For example, ‘She’s very easygoing’ or ‘She likes her routines’.
+Children are born with their own temperaments, and you’ve probably been able to describe your child’s temperament since they were a baby.
+For example, ‘Jade is very easygoing’ or ‘Luca likes routines’.

 Adapting your parenting for your child’s temperament

-You can’t change your child’s temperament – he is who he is, and that’s great.
+You can’t change your child’s temperament.
+Your child is who they are, and that’s great.

-But you can adapt your parenting to your child’s individual temperament so that you nurture her development.
-You can help your child develop the positive parts of her temperament.
-And you can understand the situations that your child might find hard because of her temperament, and help her learn how to handle these situations.
+But you can nurture your child’s development by adapting your parenting to your child’s temperament.
+You can help your child develop the positive parts of their temperament.
+You can also understand the situations that your child might find hard because of their temperament, and you can help them learn how to handle these situations.

 Parenting more and less reactive temperaments

-If you have a very reactive child, he’s probably a lot of fun when something good happens.
-But he might also be loud and dramatic when he’s unhappy about something, like not getting his own way.
-You might need to help this child learn how to respond more calmly – for example, by relaxing and using words for angry feelings.
+If you have a very reactive child, your child is probably loud and energetic when something good happens.
+But your child might also be loud and dramatic when they’re unhappy about something, like not getting their own way.
+You might need to help your child learn how to respond more calmly – for example, by relaxing and using words for angry feelings.

-Reactive children are often also very physically active and might need lots of time outdoors.
-You can help your child develop by encouraging her to try new sporting activities, for example.
-But she might also need help winding down, so bedtime relaxation can be a good idea.
+Reactive children are often also very physically active and might need a lot of time outdoors.
+You can help your child develop by encouraging them to try new sporting activities, for example.
+But your child might also need help winding down, so bedtime relaxation can be a good idea.

-A less reactive child is usually easy to get along with, but might be less assertive.
-You might need to teach this child how to stand up for himself.
-For example, if you notice situations where your child could be more assertive, you could get him to practise handling those situations differently.
+A less reactive child is usually easy to get along with because they seem quiet and calm, but they might be less assertive.
+You might need to help your child learn how to stand up for themselves.
+For example, if you notice your child has trouble asking for a turn on the slide, you could role-play handling the situation differently.

 It’s also important to make sure less reactive children aren’t left out of family discussions.
 For example, ‘Harper, you haven’t said much.
 Are you happy with that choice of movie?’

 Children who are less reactive might also be less physically active.
-Your less active child will be happiest with lots of opportunities to use her fine motor skills, like doing craft or drawing.
+Your less active child will be happiest with plenty of opportunities to use their fine motor skills, like doing craft or drawing.
 But you might need to encourage physical activity.
 Try a trip to the park to collect leaves for a collage, for example.
-Or make sure you both walk to the library, instead of driving.
+Or make sure you both walk to the library if you can, instead of driving.

 Parenting more and less self-regulated temperaments

-Children who find it easier to self-regulate are good at managing their reactions to emotions like frustration or excitement.
-They can calm down faster after something exciting or upsetting, and they’re less impulsive.
+Children who find it easier to self-regulate are good at staying calm when they feel emotions like frustration or excitement.
+They can calm down faster after something exciting or upsetting, and they’re likely to be less impulsive.

-A child who’s very self-regulated might be more able to regulate his attention.
-He might be likely to keep going with something until he has got it right.
-He might also be good at coping with setbacks and able to get through tasks like homework without much supervision.
-But he might be a bit of a perfectionist, so make sure he knows that it’s OK to make mistakes.
+A child who’s very self-regulated might also be more able to manage their attention.
+For example, they might be likely to keep going with something until it’s right.
+They might also be good at coping with setbacks and able to get through tasks like homework without much supervision.
+But they might be a bit of a perfectionist, so make sure they know that it’s OK to make mistakes.

-If your child has difficulty regulating her attention, she’ll need lots of encouragement to keep going at difficult tasks.
-These children might switch quickly from one activity to another.
+If your child has difficulty regulating their attention, they’ll need a lot of encouragement to keep going at difficult tasks.
+These children might switch easily from one activity to another.
 They can also be very creative.
 To help your child focus, you can try rewarding your child or making things fun by using games and creative activities.

 Parenting more and less sociable temperaments

-If your child is very social he’ll like being around other people, having playdates and doing group activities.
-But you don’t have to organise playdates and activities for him all the time, because it’s also important for your child to learn to occupy himself.
+If your child is very sociable, they’ll like being around other people, having playdates and doing group activities.
+But you don’t have to organise playdates and activities for your child all the time, because it’s also important for your child to learn to occupy themselves.

-If your child isn’t very social, he’s probably quite good at playing by himself and might not need much help finding something to do.
-But you might need to help him with making friends.
-If he’s not comfortable in groups or at parties, for example, you could try asking just one or two friends for a playdate at your house or the park.
+If your child isn’t very sociable, they’re probably quite good at playing by themselves and might not need much help finding something to do.
+But you might need to help your child with making friends.
+If your child isn’t comfortable in groups or at parties, for example, you could try asking just one friend for a playdate at your house or the park.

-If your less sociable child isn’t very adaptable she’ll like having a regular routine, and might not cope well with changes.
-This can make it easy for you to plan things around her routine, but your child might also need help coping with changes or transitions.
+If your child isn’t very adaptable, they’ll like having a routine.
+Also, they might take time to warm up to changing situations and not enjoy surprises.
+This can make it easy for you to plan things around your child’s routine, but your child might also need help coping with changes or transitions.

 How temperament can change

 You might see some changes in your child’s temperament as your child becomes more mature.
-This happens as your child’s experiences affect the way he behaves in different situations.
+This happens as your child’s experiences affect the way your child behaves in different situations.

 For example, a child who used to be very distracted at school might become an adult who can concentrate well in business meetings.
-This might be because she has developed more motivation as she has matured, or because she has learned strategies to manage her distraction.
+This might be because they’ve developed strategies to manage their distraction as they’ve matured.